It’s been five days of sporadic thunderstorms and 1000% humidity. Everything is damp or on it’s way to being damp.

 I’ve found a group of people to walk with just like I thought would happen.
 (See mom I’m not all alone!)

-It’s hard to update this blog with the lack of useable signal.
+It’s hard to update this blog with the lack of usable signal.
 So I’m going to be short and sweet while I have signal.

 Blood Mountain today.